 Mild hearing loss

-20-40 dB – Your loved one cannot hear soft sounds and they struggle to understand speech in noisy places.
+20-40 dB – You cannot hear soft sounds and they struggle to understand speech in noisy places.

 Moderate hearing loss